eduvpn/documentation/GUEST_ACCESS.md

 # Introduction

 This document describes how to enable "Guest Access".
 This is a feature provided to the eduVPN community.
+It is NOT available for Let's Connect!.

-Participating NRENs configure an eduVPN server to allow users from server hosted by other NRENs to access their VPN server as well.
+Participating NRENs configure an eduVPN server to allow users from servers hosted by other NRENs to access their VPN server as well.

 This means for example that a user from the eduVPN server hosted in The Netherlands by SURF can access the VPN server in Germany hosted by DFN.